Matt-Greff/ambyint_full_stack/README.md

 There's the barest sketch of a server.js, and webpack-dev-server knows how to proxy `/api` to it.

-The api has one mock route setup to it, it is structured to be adapted to any database with minor changes.
+The api has one mock route, it is structured to be adapted to any database with minor changes.

-This boilerplate supports async and await out of the box (among other ESNEXT features)
+Linter is supported with Airbnb presets.

+Jest is supported, basic test demonstrated.

 ## Wishlist

-Linter

-Test-runner, sample tests, etc.
+### Firstly
+Add Enzyme to testing suite.

+Add Example test for backend.

 Might make sense to add a client dir and a server dir and have them separate.

+### Secondly

-Currently we can production-build with just `yarn run webpack`.
+Currently we can production-build with just `yarn build`.
 This is a bit primitive.
-  1) probably it should copy the public files as well, over to build
+  1) public files are being copied to build, but this could be a tid bit more elegant than `cp -r src/public build/public/`.
-  2) if I add a server directory with passthrough, the prod-build version of that will be quite different
+  2) if I add a server directory with passthrough, the prod-build version of that will be quite different.

 ---